-The JADE thin client shop application is the shop-front interface for clients to run over local or wide-area networks, or the Internet (including dial-up connections).
+The JADE thin client shop application is the shop-front interface for clients to run over local or wide-area networks, or the Internet.
 The ErewhonShop application can also be run as a standard JADE client application (that is, a two-tier or fat client application).
 For details, see the following subsections.

 - Logon

 - Product Search

 - Viewing the Details of a Product

 - Buying or Bidding for a Product

 - Shopping Cart

-- Product Details Tender
+- Product Details

 - Checkout